 He recognizes the negative self-talk and tries breathing again.
 His body is still tight and his negative thoughts won’t budge as he watches Lydia storm about the kitchen.

 He decides to take a break instead.
 He walks calmly into the bedroom and sits on the bed.
 He now has enough space from the situation to refocus his negative self-talk into more positive, or at least neutral, thoughts.
-He resolves to approach Lydia after dinner, when neither are hungry, and make plans to reformat their budget to accommodate his loss of work.
+He resolves to approach Lydia after dinner when neither are hungry and make plans to reformat their budget to accommodate his loss of work.

 This did not work that way for Bernard.
-He needed to change more, do more in the moment to make this shift.
+He needed to change more, and do more at the moment to make this shift.
 Physically removing himself from the trigger of his wife slamming things around in the kitchen provided the shift he needed to use the breath to shift the body and the mind, which eventually shifted his emotional response a bit.

 You may find that each one of these four can work as a starting point for change, for managing your reactions, shifting them to planned actions instead.
 Sometimes you may have to try all four before you find the one that works the best for that moment in time.
 So if deep breaths don’t work, try a change in scenery.
-If you can’t leave the room, try finding 10 new things that you never noticed in the room as a way to shift your thinking, or your mind.
+If you can’t leave the room, try finding 10 new things that you never noticed in the room as a way to shift your thinking or your mind.
 You could put on some upbeat music to help shift your emotion, or you could play something relaxing.
 The more you practice this the more avenues for shifting your experience will become visible and the easier it will become.

 But what about the times you want to smash a plate into a wall?
 What about the times when you only see red?

 While it is true that acting out aggressively can provide relief from anger, it usually comes with negative consequences and rarely completely gets rid of your anger.
 It is a reactionary response that does not usually solve a conflict long term.
-Lashing out violently can damage relationships, trust, and even your sense of self, as it may lead you to feelings of shame, guilt, or even fear related to your own loss of control.
+Lashing out violently can damage relationships, trust, and even your sense of self, as it may lead you to feelings of shame, guilt, or even fear related to your loss of control.

 Self-Control, Keep It Simple!

 Remember the previous section about self-control?
-It takes practice to remain level headed in a hot situation.
+It takes practice to remain level-headed in a hot situation.
 Know that you are capable of controlling yourself and your reactions to emotions.

 In times of mild annoyance, see if you can trace back the annoyance to find your trigger(s), notice your thinking, and then see if you can take a step back.
 Try to view the situation from a new perspective.
-Try to see the situation as simply as you can, break down the details to simple facts, taking it to a rational place.
+Try to see the situation as simply as you can, break down the details into simple facts, taking it to a rational place.
 Now notice how you reacted to these facts.
 Are you shocked that something happened?
 Are you afraid?
 Are you threatened by something?

 If violence still feels like it is ready to come bubbling up to the surface, give yourself a break.
 Instead of going to another room, as you read in section 18, take a power walk.
 Redirect your need for physical release someplace else, do something that allows you to feel the release of that building energy.
-This release can free up your mind, allowing yourself the room to resolve the issue while planning to do something different next time this sort of thing occurs.
+This release can free up your mind, allowing you the room to resolve the issue while planning to do something different next time this sort of thing occurs.

 Imagine your future self as a good friend.
-Treat yourself with the gift of relaxation.
+Treat yourself to the gift of relaxation.
 Take a walk somewhere with outstanding views.
 Relish a cold glass of chocolate milk.
 Sink into a hot tub or take a nice hot shower.